 Have you put it on your calendar yet?
-Monday, November 15, is America Recycles Day is right around the corner.
+America Recycles Day is right around the corner.

-As we approach this eco holiday, how about some interesting info on a couple recycling dilemmas today and how to address them.
+As we approach this eco holiday, how about some interesting info on a couple recycling dilemmas and some unique ways to address them?

-1. There’s no universal standard for “Post Consumer Waste.”
-As a result, Europe counts store-returned magazines while the US does not, so paper with largely identical content appears vastly different.
-Where this causes a problem is consumers and businesses, totally unaware of this, choose the product they think is best for their needs and the environment but can end up buying paper that needs to be shipped from across the ocean.
+- There’s no universal standard for “Post Consumer Waste.”
+As a result, Europe counts store-returned magazines while the U.S. does not — so paper with largely identical content appears vastly different.
+Where this causes a problem is consumers and businesses, totally unaware of this, choose the product they think is best for their needs and the environment, but can end up buying paper that needs to be shipped from across the ocean.

-2. Recycled paper manufacturing, as most practice it these days, is highly inefficient, based on old systems and machinery, and thus has an unnecessary environmental impact that takes away a bit from its environmental benefit.
+- Recycled paper manufacturing — as most practice it these days — is highly inefficient, based on old systems and machinery, and thus has an unnecessary environmental impact that takes away a bit from its environmental benefit.

 Furthermore, when it arrives at those mills, the process of making paper at these facilities is much more laborious than it could be, with the recycled material needing to be hand-fed into the mix, at times gumming up the machinery, which wasn’t built to accept recycled material.
 Understandably, old style paper mills often see this as inefficient and a bother.